cityhubla/git_your_map_here/getgitgot.md

 3. Enter `git status`.
 This time, README should be in green under "Changes to be committed".
 4. Enter `git commit -m "adding README file"`. the `-m` stands for message.
 The string in paranthesis will be tied to the changes you made in this commit so that you and other users can look back with ease & not have to read all the code.
 Commits will be rejected without a message.
 5. Enter `git status`.
 There should be no trace of your README file.
 README has been committed to your repo & now we need to push it to the branch.
 (We'll get to branches in a minute.)
-6. The last step to finalize the update is pushing the changes to a branch.
+6. The last step to finalize the update is pushing the changes to a repo & branch on github.
 For this step we will enter `git push origin master`.

 You did it!
 You just made your first commit & your first push!

 ##Branches

+Branches are places where you can make changes, without affecting the master branch.
+It's important to start working this way from the get-go because when you get on bigger & bigger projects, you will want to test your changes before you make them public.
+You can have as many branches as you want.
+Let's make our first branch!

+1. x
+2. y
+3. z

 ##Tracking Changes